Last updated on February 28th, 2022 at 01:19 pm

 What was most amazing is seeing Mrs Hang use a charcoal grill in the kitchen!
 It is what keeps the authentic taste of the pork patties made from the mince and the pork shoulder, but I think I would have to just use a pan at home.

 We also learned how to make the local version of fried spring roll.
 Although I have to say I much prefer the rice paper spring rolls in central Vietnam as the ones in Hanoi are veggies only and fried.
 We ended up preparing a feast and I could barely finish my own portion.
-Mrs Hang also treated us to some local dessert such as fermented rice cake and fruits, and it was hard to keep room in my stomach for food later.
+Mrs Hang also treated us to some local desserts such as fermented rice cake and fruits, and it was hard to keep room in my stomach for food later.

-We also tried a local street snack made with rice paper crepe, sugar, coconut, and sesame called Bo Pia, then a deep fried fish spring roll wrapped with meat.
+We also tried a local street snack made with rice paper crepe, sugar, coconut, and sesame called Bo Pia, then a deep-fried fish spring roll wrapped with meat.
 Our last stop was eating a stir-fried Pho Bo (beef noodle).
 We had definitely had way too much food, and Angie kindly pointed out some good local spots to try at the end so we can return on our own!

 I was hosted for the cooking class but all opinions are my own

-There are a lot of restaurants and street food stand in Hanoi, so much so that I think I can spend years there and not eat through all the restaurants.
+There are a lot of restaurants and street food stands in Hanoi, so much so that I think I can spend years there and not eat through all the restaurants.
 But we all know that not all of them are created equal, so here are some of my favourite from the time that I had:

 Address: 24 Ly Quoc Su Street | 2 Ngo Huyen Street